tbrosman/hxmath/readme.md

 ## What it is

-A game-oriented math library for the Haxe language using abstracts instead of classes to take advantage of Haxe's structural subtyping and maximize compatibility with existing libraries.
-Specifically, (most of) the abstracts are compatible with OpenFL's existing math structures: just cast to the abstract type, no copying necessary!
+A game-oriented math library for the Haxe language using abstracts instead of classes to allow for more expressive code while still using OpenFL's math types internally.
+Specifically, the 2D math abstracts use OpenFL types like flash.geom.Point and flash.geom.Matrix when `HXMATH_USE_OPENFL_STRUCTURES` is defined at compile time.

 ## Project Status